abayomipopoola/abayomipopoola/src/content/blog/domain-driven-design/index.md

 An old chess saying goes as follows: "Tactics is knowing what to do when there's something to do, while strategy is knowing what to do when there's nothing to do."
 Although this statement is somewhat exaggerated, a more nuanced distinction might be that tactics represent the specific means used to achieve an objective, while strategy refers to the comprehensive campaign plan.
 This plan may involve complex operational patterns, activities, and decision-making processes that guide tactical execution.

 Building software without starting with the end in mind is synonymous with not having a strategy in place.
-Most developers tend to focus more on the technical details than solving the actual business needs—tactics without strategy.
+Most developers tend to focus more on the technical details than solving the actual business needs: tactics without strategy.
 Why though?
 Of course, because strategy is hard, tactics are easier, and people prefer easier tasks.

 ![strategy-tactics](./visionstrategytactics.png)